zeffii/GL-fillet/README.txt

 # fillet the selected vertex of a profile by dragging the mouse inwards
 # the max fillet radius is reached at the shortest delta of surrounding verts.

+# warning. using ctrl+numpad/minus to change the current selection of vertices will result in no changes. no fillet.

 # [x] MILESTONE 1
 # [x] get selected vertex index.
 # [x] get indices of attached verts.